Gibbons-Lab/isb_course_2021/docs/models/talk.md

 [Ecology](https://en.wikipedia.org/wiki/Ecology) is the study of the relationships between living organisms and their physical environment.

-[Reverse Ecology](https://en.wikipedia.org/wiki/Reevrse_ecology) is the study of an organisms ecology based on its genome.
+[Reverse Ecology](https://en.wikipedia.org/wiki/Reevrse_ecology) is the study of an organism's genome as a means to estimate its ecological niche.

 ---

-## Wait, did we just stumble into Reverse Ecology?
+## Wait, why did we just stumble into Reverse Ecology?

 Systems Biology lingo:
->All strains were simulated in the exact same environment but had different *uptake rates* to obtain their *maximum growth rate*.
+>All strains were simulated under the exact same environmental conditions, but they each showed different *uptake rates* for different sets of metabolites to obtain their *maximum growth rate*.

 Ecology lingo:
->We estimated the *realized niche* of bacterial strains under *optimal fitness*.
+>We estimated the *realized niche* of bacterial strains grown in isolation under an *optimal fitness* objective.

-What does it mean if two strains use similar niches, or very different ones?
-Thinks about the human gut where many of them may be present at the same time.
+What would it mean ecologically for two strains to inhabit very similar metabolic niches, or very different ones?
+Think about the human gut, where many of these strains may be present at the same time.

 ---